Scenic view of RV lifestyle in nature, representing tips for choosing the best state to register your RV for full-time use.

 Sales and Property Taxes

-Sales tax (4.5% in South Dakota, 8% in California) and property tax (1%-2% in Missouri) apply.
+Sales tax 4.5 percent in South Dakota 8 percent in California and property tax 1 to 2 percent in Missouri apply.
 Vintage RVs may be exempt in Florida or Texas.

 Benefits of Tax-Friendly States